bpetike/DueDateCalculator/README.md

 ### Description

-This small application calculates due dates based on the submit date of an issue and the turnaround time estimated for the solution given in hours.
+This small application calculates due dates based on the submit date of an issue and the turnaround time estimated for the solution given in hours. **NOTE: The submit date is in the Unix epoch seconds format with the UTC/GMT timezone.
+The returned due date is also in that format.**
+If the submit date is not defined, or the turnaround time is less than or equal to 0, the program returns -1.

 #### Conditions

 * Working hours are 9AM to 5PM every working day (Monday through Friday)
 * The program does not deal with holidays, which means that a holiday on a Thursday is still considered as a working day by the program.
-Also a working Saturday will still be considered as a nonworking day by the system.
+Also a working Saturday will still be considered as a nonworking day by the program.
 * The turnaround time is given in working hours, which means for example that 2 days are 16 hours.
 As an example: if a problem was reported at 2:12PM on Tuesday then it is due by 2:12PM on Thursday.